gasingh/minBoundingBox/README.md

 # Minimum Bounding Box

 A minimum bounding box solver for Rhino3D.
-I coded all the math from scratch including building up a matrix library, and necessary statistical analysis functions for computation of eigenvalues and eigenvectors for 2x2 and 3x3 matrices.
+All the math is coded from scratch including building up a matrix library, and necessary statistical analysis functions for computation of eigenvalues and eigenvectors for 2x2 and 3x3 matrices.
 Works with both 2D and 3D point clouds, and meshes!
-This is an exercise in mathematical curiosity!
+This assists in embedding the tool directly inside Rhino 3D (version 7), where there is no direct support for scientific libraries from the Python ecosystem. (.NET API, IronPython)

 <p align="center" width="100%">
 <img src="https://github.com/gasingh/minBoundingBox/blob/main/240508_pca_3d_bBox_kettle_preview2_150421.jpg" width="200" />